Fighting Sinusitis: Rinsing the Sinuses

-The immediate effect of a nasal wash is a relief of your sinus symptoms, including headache, fever, stuffy nose or sinus pressure and pain.
+The immediate effect of a nasal wash may be relief of your sinus symptoms, including headache, fever, stuffy nose or sinus pressure and pain.
 In the long-term, it may also lessen the need for antibiotics and the likelihood of developing acute sinusitis.

 One of the best and most effective ways in which to rinse your sinuses is with a neti pot.
-If you’ve ever seen someone using a neti pot, it could seem a bit complicated or even silly at first blush.
+If you’ve ever seen someone using a neti pot, it could seem a bit complicated.

 In actuality, the technique of using a neti pot comes from an early yoga sinus rinsing practice called Jala Neti.
 This practice is rooted in the importance of deep breathing and an overall healthy body.
 Yogis believe that freeing the nasal passages from blockages is the secret to a healthy breathing technique, which in turn can reduce stress and anxiety in your everyday life.

 Neti pots function to flush bacteria. impurities and viruses out of the sinuses.
 When these germs are detected in the nasal cavity, inflammation results, which causes an automatic response in your body to produce additional mucus to help drain the sinuses.
 Neti pots not only flush away particles, but also help to maintain moisture in the nasal membrane, which is important for normal sinus draining.
 Studies have shown that sinus rinsing can be helpful for chronic sinusitis, allergic rhinitis and viral upper respiratory infections.

 Choosing the Best Neti Pot: A Consumer Guide